andrew-chang-dewitt/cs_450-os/hw/hw_01/index.md

 > First, write a script that parses the content of a given `URL` and outputs
 > all links.
 The script accepts either 1 or 2 arguments.
 If only 1 argument
 > is passed, it is the domain.
-With two argu ents, the first argument is the
+With two arguments, the first argument is the
 > domain and the second is the path.
 This means that when calling `script.sh www.test.com` and `script.sh www.test.de/path1/path2`, only the page
 > `www.test.com` is read, but when calling `script.sh www.test.com path1`,